Leveraging Local and Global Knowledge Integration with Time-Frequency Calibrated Distillation for Speech Enhancement: Experimental results and discussion

 We compare the effects of different distillation frameworks applied to the base model DPDCRN in Table\,\ref{table_result_dns}.
-Among them, MSE that directly narrows the output distance, only achieves slightly higher results than the student model on PESQ and STOI metrics and even falls below the student on the SISNR metric.
-In contrast, M1 achieves effective improvements compared to output-level distillation through layer-wise feature distillation.
-On this basis, both CLSKD and M2 incorporate multi-layer knowledge integration to enable cross-layer interaction between the teacher and the student, thus achieving more considerable gains in PESQ and STOI.
-The distillation advantages of the above multi-layer knowledge transfer frameworks demonstrate that the intermediate representations of the model contain rich transferable information.
-Recent studies such as UCLFWPKD, ABC-KD, and Two-Step KD design a targeted cross-layer distillation framework according to the characteristics of the SE task, achieving further improvements.
+Among these methods, M1, which performs layer-wise feature distillation, lags behind across most evaluation metrics.
+In contrast, CLSKD which incorporates cross-layer representation integration, achieves noticeable performance improvements.
+M2 further considers the partitioning of functional correlated sets on top of cross-layer distillation, leading to additional gains.
+Recent studies such as UCLFWPKD, ABC-KD, and Two-Step KD introduce targeted designs in cross-layer path connections and feature distance metrics, effectively enhancing the transmission of information and thus achieving considerable advantages in performances.
+Although MPMTNet-KD is not specifically designed for the SE task, it still achieves competitive results, which strongly demonstrates the importance of cross-layer context correlation in distillation for SE.
 In this paper, M3 introduces time-frequency cross-calibration based on the multi-layer distillation framework of M2, achieving notable improvements across all three metrics.
 This highlights that computing multi-layer calibration weights along both the temporal and spectral domains enables more effective knowledge allocation.
-Extending M3 to the intra-inter set distillation framework (M4, I\textsuperscript{2}S-TFCKD) achieves the best performance among all distillation methods, demonstrating that knowledge circulation within and between correlated sets further facilitate teacher-student knowledge transfer.
+Extending M3 to the intra-inter set distillation framework (M4, I\textsuperscript{2}SRF-TFCKD) achieves the best performance among all distillation methods, demonstrating that knowledge circulation within and between correlated sets further facilitate teacher-student knowledge transfer.

-\subsubsection{Comparison with State-of-the-art SE Methods}
+\subsubsection{Comparison with state-of-the-art SE methods}